vdinovi/simple-server-node/README.md

 # Simple Server
 New iteration on a previous learning project.
 This time I'll be creating my webserver using the node framework instead of a LAMP stack as before.
-One big reason, among others, for the transition is that I decided I wanted to support websocket connections which is tricky to do using only php.
-Node and socket.IO seemed to be a better and simpler option.
-Hopefully a lot of the migration goes smoothly.
+One big reason for the transition for the transition is that I decided I wanted to support websocket connections for a realtime chat service which is tricky to do using exclusively php.
+Instead, Node and socket.IO seemed to be a better and simpler option.
+Hopefully the migration goes smoothly.

 Plans for the immediate future:
  - Simplistic user database